benyaminahmed/nft-image-generator/README.md

 4. First time you run notebook, it will ask you to install ipykernel, accept this.

-5. If the programme executes successfully, it will output all the generated images to the /images folder, and the metadata to the /metadata folder.
+5. If the program executes successfully, it will output all the generated images to the /images folder, and the metadata to the /metadata folder.
 The filenames will refer to tokenIds.